readium/lcp-specs/notes/lcp-key-retrieval.md

 This is achieved by providing to the client of the authentified / authorized user, inside each OPDS 1 or 2 entry, a link to an LCP license plus the hashed passphrase corresponding to this license.

 For each publication selected by the user, the download mechanism is identical to the one described in the previous use-case.
 Even if all hashed passphrases are usually identical in the feed (this is recommended, but not required), using one hashed passphrase per entry is a simpler solution to specify and implement.

-Note that it is recommended for the client to put in cache the access token and optional refresh token for future use.
-When Authentication for OPDS is used, the Authentication Document has an identifier and the access and refresh tokens are associated with this id.
-When a response to a call has an http 401 response with an Authentication Document, the client can send the access token associated with this id, or call the associated refresh URL if the access token has expired.

 ## References